COVID-19 FAQ (Updated Jan 21, 2021)

-Most people who are infected will start to have symptoms about 5 to 6 days after exposure and they may start to test positive up to 48 hours before symptom onset.
-So the ideal time to test after an exposure may be 3 to 5 days after the exposure or any time you start to experience symptoms.
+The ideal time to test after an exposure may be 3 to 5 days after the exposure or any time you start to experience symptoms.
 Testing too early is more likely to give a false negative result.

 My roommate’s co-worker tested positive for Covid-19, should I be tested for Covid-19?

 Your roommate or partner may need to be tested depending on the nature of their exposure.
 If they shared a building with the infected person but had no personal contact or if contact was brief and everyone was wearing face coverings, the risk to your roommate would be low and you would not be at any increased risk.
-If your roommates’ exposure was more significant then they should be tested.
+If your roommates’ exposure was more significant, then they should be tested.
 If they test negative and have been asymptomatic then testing would not be recommended for you.
 If your roommate tested positive or if they began having covid-19 symptoms, then your roommate should isolate away from you and you should notify your primary care provider or call us at 381-7009 or check www.hawaiicovid19.com to check on testing options or if you need assistance with isolation and quarantine.

 I need clearance after my quarantine to go back to work, how do I get that?

 If your quarantine is being monitored by the department of health or other public health agency then they will provide you with clearance or advise you on what to do.
-If you are under self-quarantine, then you can contact your provider or clinic for clearance.
-For clearance from quarantine after travel into Hawai’i, we will need to see your itinerary or travel documents.
+If you are under self-quarantine, then you can contact your primary care provider or clinic for clearance.
+For clearance from quarantine after travel into Hawai’i, you should receive clearance through the Safe Travels program.

 I’m not feeling well and I think I might have Covid-19.
 What should I do?